Healthcare in Italy: National Health Service

 Visits by specialist doctors or diagnostic tests are provided by public hospitals or by private ones with contracts to provide services through the national health service, and if prescribed by the family doctor require only a copay (of the order of $40 for a visit without any diagnostic test) and are free for the poor.
 Waiting times are usually up to a few months in the big public facilities and up to a few weeks in the small private facilities with contracts to provide services through the national health service, though the referring doctor can shorten the waiting times of the more urgent cases by prioritising them.

-Physicians who are salaried by the State within the National Health Service can also engage in freelance practice, charging as private practitioners (the socalled intra moenia).
+Physicians who are salaried by the State within the National Health Service can also engage in freelance practice, charging as private practitioners (the so called intra moenia).
 This generates a clear conflict of interest for the management of waiting lists in the national health care system because private practice takes away the availability of services from those who wish to use public health care, in the absence of the financial possibility of paying for the service from private.
 Against this problem, on 4 June 2024, the Meloni government passed a decree which provides for the obligation for doctors of the National Health Service to carry out a lower number of hours of independent profession (intra moenia) than those of ordinary activity.

 The intra moenia had been introduced by former Health Minister Rosy Bindi to remove people from private facilities and return them to public ones, and to regulate the professional fees of medical specialists.
 Management had been entrusted to the individual regions.

 Italian citizens are often forced to turn to private healthcare service to carry out visits with specialist doctors and diagnostic tests, even urgently prescribed by their family doctors, since the waiting lists are too long and the first availability date in public hospitals is too further in time.
-In June 2024 the Meloni government introduced the opening of specialist doctors' clinics and facilities that carry out diagnostic tests on Saturdays and Sundays.
+In June 2024, the Meloni government introduced the opening of specialist doctors' clinics and facilities that carry out diagnostic tests on Saturdays and Sundays.
 It has also created a single telephone number at the regional level which brings together the availability of public and private health facilities accredited by the National Health System; for those who do not show up for the booked specialist visit/examination, without cancelling at least two days in advance, it has established that the payment of the ticket for the related health service will be paid in a reduced form.